Deniz Baykal: Leader of the Opposition, 2002–2010

 Baykal joined forces in an electoral alliance with the DSP in time for the 2007 general election, though the two parties combined only marginally improving on their 2002 result, winning 20.88% of the vote.
 Due to the Nationalist Movement Party (MHP) surpassing the 10% threshold, the CHP's seats dropped considerably from 178 to 112.
 13 of the 112 MPs were from the DSP, meaning the CHP on its own held 99 MPs in Parliament.
 However, many DSP MPs joined the CHP after being elected.
 With the help of the MHP and DSP, Gül was elected President despite also suffering a loss in their share of the seats (down from 363 to 341), as there was a quorum of 67% this time.
 In January 2009, Baykal criticized the establishing of TRT 6, which broadcast in the Kurdish language as he didn't see a benefit for Turkey if it only addressed the ethnic demands of a certain group.

+In 2008, Baykal urged for a strong response to terrorism.

 The CHP's moderate vote share increase continued through the 2009 local elections, in which the party won 23.08% of the vote and won back control of Antalya.
 The AKP lost further ground, most likely due to the 2008 financial crisis occurring a year before the election.
 Despite presiding over an increase of the CHP's vote share in all elections he contested since 2002, he failed to win any of them.

 He resigned from the leadership of CHP on 10 May 2010.
-This was due to criticism of his private life after an alleged video-tape showing him in the same bedroom with his former secretary, and a member of parliament Nesrin Baytok, was leaked to the media.
+This was due to criticism of his private life after an alleged video-tape showing him having sex with his former secretary, and a member of parliament Nesrin Baytok, was leaked to the media.
 He originally planned to run for the leadership again in the Ordinary Convention of 2010, since many members of the Central Executive Committee insisted that he retake his position as leader.
 However, with many provincial branch leaders of the CHP endorsing Kemal Kılıçdaroğlu instead, Baykal refused to run for re-election and Kılıçdaroğlu was elected unopposed.